kevin-funderburg/AppleScripts/README.md

     ```

 ### Make a Hyperkey
-The <kbd>caps lock</kbd> key is a border-line useless key for a decent typist, but what's great about Macs is that we can change that.
+The <kbd>caps lock</kbd> key is a borderline useless key for a decent typist, but what's great about Macs is that we can change that.
 By a few adjustments in `System Preferences` and installing the free software [Karabiner](https://pqrs.org/osx/karabiner/), we can turn that useless key into a extremely useful <kbd>hyperkey</kbd>.

-Hyperkey just means that the <kbd>caps lock</kbd> key will emulate holding down <kbd>⌘</kbd><kbd>⌃</kbd><kbd>⌥</kbd><kbd>⇧</kbd> at the same time, and since no application would use such a combination of keys to execute a command, this makes a whole new key for us to use.
+Hyperkey just means that the <kbd>caps lock</kbd> key will emulate holding down <kbd>⌘</kbd><kbd>⌃</kbd><kbd>⌥</kbd><kbd>⇧</kbd> at the same time, and since no application would use such a combination of keys to execute a command, this makes a whole new modifier key for us to implement.

 {++karabiner tutorial & examples++}
 * * *

 ## Resources
-- [AppleScript Language Guide](https://developer.apple.com/library/archive/documentation/AppleScript/Conceptual/AppleScriptLangGuide/introduction/ASLR_intro.html) - Necessary for efficient script development, explains everything about how to script with AppleScript.
+- [AppleScript Language Guide][ude4571a] - Necessary for efficient script development, explains everything about how to script with AppleScript.
 (I highly recommend the [Dash](https://kapeli.com/dash) version though, much faster and easier to use)
 - [Macscripter.net](https://macscripter.net/) - Forum for AppleScripters to post examples and ask questions.
 Definitely create a free account.

 ### My Favorite Tutorials